VueTorrent/VueTorrent/.github/CONTRIBUTING.md

 We no longer accept PRs for translations as all locale data in this repo is there only for reference and building from source.
 Instead head to our [Discord server](https://discord.gg/KDQP7fR467) to get your invitation link to the [Tolgee](https://tolgee.io) project.

+## Wiki changes

+To propose changes to the project's wiki, you can open an issue using the "Wiki edit proposal" template.

+1. Provide a description of which part of the documentation this proposal will address.
+1. Attach changes by following the field's description.